The 2015 National Golf Club Challenge

 National Golf Club Challenge

-The National Golf Club Challenge is the UK’s largest amateur charity golf competition – the aim is to bring thousands of golfers together on their own Golf Courses throughout the United Kingdom for the fourth consecutive year in May, June & July 2015, in an unprecedented show of support for our Military.
+The National Golf Club Challenge is the UK’s largest amateur charity golf competition – the aim is to bring thousands of golfers together on their own Golf Courses throughout the United Kingdom for the fifth consecutive year in May, June & July 2015, in an unprecedented show of support for our Military.

-The National Golf Club Challenge enjoys the support from all the big names in the Golf Industry including Your Golf Travel, Bushnell, Direct Golf UK & Motocaddy together with major names in media such as The Sun Newspaper and golfing media including Golf Monthly & Golf International.
+The National Golf Club Challenge enjoys the support from all the big names in the Golf Industry including Your Golf Travel, Bushnell, Direct Golf UK & Motocaddy together with major names in media such as The Telegraph Newspaper and golfing media including Golf Monthly & Golf International.

 The aim of the National Golf Club Challenge is quite simple: